1xretr0/Python-Tool-Scripts/README.md

 # Python-Tool-Scripts
-This repo contains multiple python scripts which I wrote for personal and education purposes.
+This repo contains multiple python scripts.
+Each individual script represents a tool, example or exercises about different python or tech related topics.